-Being baptized into a name aside from Jesus Christ, including those of God the Father or the Holy Spirit, cannot, does not, and will not bring remission of sin because only Jesus Christ was made to be sin for us.
+Being baptized into any name aside from Jesus Christ, including that of God the Father or the Holy Spirit, cannot, does not, and will not bring remission of sin because only Jesus Christ was made to be sin for us.

 ORDINANCE: Remission of sin IS ONLY POSSIBLE BY THE SHEDDING OF BLOOD.
-Baptism is the symbolic act of death for personal sins, through a momentary burial in a watery grave, and then resurrection out of that grave for the purpose of living a life without sin.
-Only the shed blood of Jesus Christ through His death, burial, and resurrection covers our sins.
-Therefore, BAPTISM IS ONLY IN THE NAME OF JESUS CHRIST-AND NO OTHER.
+Baptism is symbolically dying for our personal sins, through a momentary burial in a watery grave, followed by a 'resurrection' out of that grave for the purpose of living a life without sin.
+Only the shed blood of Jesus Christ through His death, burial, and resurrection covers sins.
+Therefore, baptism is only in the name of Jesus Christ-and no other.

-ALL must be baptized into the one and only BODY of Jesus Christ because it was His blood that was shed for the remission of sin:
+Baptism in the name of Jesus Christ establishes ALL into the one and only BODY of Jesus Christ because it was His blood that was shed for the remission of sin: